developmentseed/project-seed/README.md

    dependencies of the app: namely, all the packages you install using `yarn add ...`.

-## Travis for testing and deployment
+## Circle CI for testing and deployment
-The .travis.yml file enables the usage of [Travis](http://travis.org) as a test and deployment system.
+The `.circleci/config.yml` file enables the usage of [Circle CI](http://circleci.com/) as a test and deployment system.
 In this particular case, Travis will be looking for any changes to the repo and when a change is made to the `master` branch, Travis will build the project and deploy it to the `gh-pages` branch.

 ## semistandard for linting
 We're using [semistandard](https://github.com/Flet/semistandard) for linting.

-- `yarn run lint` - will run linter and warn of any errors.
+- `yarn lint` - will run linter and warn of any errors.

 There are linting plugins for popular editors listed in the semistandard repo.